Developing modules

 Testing your newly-created module

-The following two examples will get you started with testing your module code.
-Please review our testing section for more detailed information, including instructions for testing module documentation, adding integration tests, and more.
+Review our testing section for more detailed information, including instructions for testing module documentation, adding integration tests, and more.

 Note